captbaritone/jordaneldredge.com/_posts/2016-09-16-why-linting-errors-should-cause-tests-to-fail.md

 this concern.

-I would argue that in the case of a site-down hotfix, you should have a mechanism for bypassing tests all together.
+I would argue that in the case of a site-down hotfix, you should have a mechanism for bypassing tests altogether.
 There are many types of test failures which should not be a blocker to shipping a hotfix.
 For example:

 * Transient test failures caused by not properly mocking out the system clock